craftercms/docs/source/by-role/architect/templated.rst

 CrafterCMS allows developers to model the content as general reusable items, and fold those into pages.
 Pages aggregate content from components as needed and are associated with a FreeMarker template that can render the final page.
 The choice of HTML tools and frameworks doesn't matter to CrafterCMS.
 Developers can use whatever front-end technology they want.
-For development React, Vue, Angular, Flutter or similar SPA, please see :ref:`here <newIa-architect-headless>`
+For development React, Vue, Angular, Flutter or similar SPA, please see :ref:`here <architect-headless>`

 The use of templated sites as opposed to Headless sites doesn't detract from CrafterCMS' full support of building custom APIs.
 CrafterCMS allows developers to quickly drop a Groovy file that becomes a server-side API